RSS

 Bio

-I did computational cognitive neuroscience research from getting my PhD in 2006 until the end of 2022.
+I did research in what we called “computational cognitive neuroscience” from getting my PhD in 2006 until the end of 2022.
 I’ve worked on computational theories of vision, executive function, episodic memory, and decision-making, using neural network models of brain function to integrate data across levels of analysis from psychological down to molecular mechanisms of learning in neurons, and everything in between.
 I’ve focused on the interactions between different brain neural networks that are needed to explain complex thought.
 Here’s a list of my publications.

-I was increasingly concerned with AGI applications of the research, and reluctant to publish my full theories lest they be used to accelerate AI progress.
-I’m incredibly excited to now be working full-time on alignment, currently as a research fellow at the Astera Institute.
+Since about 2004 I’ve been concerned with AGI applications of the research, and increasingly reluctant to publish my full theories lest they be used to accelerate AI progress.
+I’m excited to now be working full-time on alignment, currently as a research fellow at the Astera Institute.

 More on My Approach